 Welcome to the Bethel University Early College Program!
 Bethel University provides opportunities for students to experience college coursework while completing high school.
 These programs are available to high school juniors and seniors through Dual Enrollment or PSEO.
 Our online and on-campus program options make this opportunity accessible to you wherever you live.

-PSEO and dual enrollment students can enroll in most classes at Bethel, giving you the flexibility to work on general education credits and a college major all in your final years of high school.
+PSEO and dual enrolled students can enroll in most classes at Bethel, giving them the flexibility to work on general education credits and a college major all in their final years of high school.
 Residents of Minnesota should apply for PSEO, while those who live outside of Minnesota should apply for dual enrollment.

 Students can participate in courses on campus, online or both.
-A separate application is not required to change format after you are accepted.
+A separate application is not required to change format after being accepted.

 About Bethel University

-Bethel University is a leader in Christ-centered higher education with nearly 4,700 students from 50 states and 10 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
+Bethel University is a leader in Christ-centered higher education with more than 4,500 students from 50 states and 10 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
 Based in St. Paul, Minnesota, Bethel offers bachelor’s and advanced degrees in more than 100 fields.
 Educationally excellent classroom-based and online programs equip graduates to make exceptional contributions in lifelong service to God and the world.Admission Standards

-To apply for dual enrollment courses at Bethel, you must:
+To apply for dual enrollment at Bethel, students must:

-- Be a junior or senior in high school by the time you start classes
+- Be a junior or senior in high school by the time classes start

 - Either have a GPA of at least 3.0 or submit a qualifying test score (ACT composite score of 24+ or 75th percentile on a standardized test)

-Early College students can see how a BA/BS degree is completed with an A.A. through contacting an Early College Advisor for a plan.
-A.A. degrees are only awarded after Bethel receives a transcript from the high school stating the high school diploma has been awarded.
+Early College students can see how a bachelor's degree is completed with an Associate of Arts degree by contacting an Early College Advisor.
+Associate degrees are only awarded after Bethel receives a transcript from the student's high school stating that a high school diploma has been awarded.

 - A cumulative GPA of at least 2.0.